Companion Paws Frequently Asked Questions

 Please click this link to find Answers to Companion Paws Frequently Asked Questions

 Companion Paws Adoptions

 Now is an exciting time for us here at TLC.
 We have started our Companion Paws program, the first of its kind in Canada for Canadians in need.
-Please thoroughly read through before applying for a Companion Paws dog.
+Please thoroughly read through before applying to adopt a Companion Paws dog by clicking this link.

-If you have your own well trained dog and are looking for him or her to become a Companion Paws animal for Assisted therapy, Visiting therapy or Personal therapy, please register for the mandatory pre-evaluation workshop by clicking this link.
-If you have passed the pre-evaluation workshop, please click here to register for your final evaluation.
+Certifying your own personal pet as a Companion Animal is also available as part of the Companion Paws (CPC) program for assisted therapy, visiting therapy and personal therapy.
+If you have your own well trained dog and are looking for him or her to become a Companion Paws animal for Assisted therapy, Visiting therapy or Personal therapy, please register for the mandatory pre-assessment workshop by clicking this link.

-Companion Paws Canada pets are not Service Dogs or Guide Dogs.
+Companion Paws (Canada) pets are not Service Dogs or Guide Dogs.
 CPC pets are designated Therapy Animals.
 Therapy Dogs are trained and tested in therapy companion obedience.
 Interaction with a Therapy Pet provides therapeutic, motivational, educational and recreational benefits to enhance quality of life.
 Therapy pets DO NOT share the public access rights granted to service pets and may be denied admittance to public places.
 Companion Paws Canada pets do not have special privileges beyond those granted to any other pet in public places, on public transportation or in private buildings such as apartment blocks where the keeping of pets is restricted or prohibited.